nguyennm1024/ai-photonic-physical-verification/README.md

 ![UI Example](figures/ui_example.png)

-*The modern, clean interface showing the dual-panel layout with controls on the left and interactive layout visualization on the right.*
+*The clean interface showing the dual-panel layout with controls on the left and interactive layout visualization on the right.*

 ### Guides
 - **[INSTALLATION.md](INSTALLATION.md)** - Complete installation guide with troubleshooting